-The Company has a wholly owned subsidiary, incorporated in Scotland, Personal Assets Trust Administration Company Limited ("PATAC"), which provides secretarial and administrative services to the Company and three other investment trust companies.
+The Company has a wholly owned subsidiary, incorporated in Scotland, PATAC Limited ("PATAC"), which provides secretarial and administrative services to the Company and six other investment trust companies.
 PATAC also provides Alternative Investment Fund Manager ("AIFM") and discount control services.
+Further information on the services provided by PATAC and its employees can be found at www.patplc.co.uk/patac-limited.